ninivert/ParticleAccelerator/docs/Journal.md

 - Finish tests for Element
 - NULLPTR exception in class Element
 - When a particle gets out of an Element, it points to the next Element
-- test the `Element::updatePointedElement` function
+- Test the `Element::updatePointedElement` function
-- test the `Accelerator::updateParticleElement` function
+- Test the `Accelerator::updateParticleElement` function
-- 2 touching Elements must have the same posOut (in init) and posIn
 - Changed every include header in `.h` files to a forward declaration to resolve circular conflicts from HELL
 - Bundle up dependencies on header files
 - Rename `Element::isInWall`
 - Answer questions
 - Drawable class and its inheritance
 - `Accelerator::closeElementLoop` method
+- Review `Accelerator` documentation
+- Review `Particle` documentation

 ## Todo